Patient information: Chronic venous disease (Beyond the Basics)

 Vein ablation treatments are treatments designed to destroy superficial veins that have abnormal valve function.
 These treatments are usually reserved for people with symptoms who do not respond to the treatments described above. (see 'Leg elevation' above and 'Exercises' above and 'Compression stockings' above and 'Dressings' above).

 Veins are destroyed in one of three ways:

 Sclerotherapy — For this procedure, the doctor injects a chemical into the diseased vein that causes it to collapse on itself.
 The vein stays in place, but it no longer carries blood.
-Sclerotherapy can be done in a doctor’s office with local anesthesia.(See "Liquid and foam sclerotherapy techniques for the treatment of lower extremity veins".)
+Sclerotherapy can be done in a doctor’s office with local anesthesia.(See "Liquid, foam, and glue sclerotherapy techniques for the treatment of lower extremity veins".)

 Radiofrequency or laser ablation — For these procedures, the doctor inserts a special wire into the diseased vein.
 This wire heats up the vein and seals it from the inside (figure 2).
 The vein stays in place, but it no longer carries blood.
 These procedures involve no surgery and can be done with very little anesthesia.
 They can often be done in a doctor’s office.
 (See "Clinical manifestations of lower extremity chronic venous disease".)

 Vein ligation or stripping — These procedures involve surgery to remove the diseased vein or veins.
 People who have these procedures must be treated in a hospital or surgery center.
 Veins are removed through many small incisions.

 - Chronic venous disease is a problem that affects the veins of the legs.
 Normally, the leg veins carry blood back to the heart.
 In people with chronic venous disease, the veins do not work well.
 This can cause blood to collect in the lower legs and feet.